3 - 3Shares

 You took us to great heights.
 You made us enormously happy.
 You were the greatest of all.
 Thank you for existing, Diego.
 We are going to miss you the rest of our lives.

-Fernández, a lifelong fan of Argentinos Juniors (the first team Maradona played for), gave Maradona’s family the option of holding his wake in Argentinos Jrs. stadium, or the Casa Rosada, Argentina’s Government House.
+Fernández, a lifelong fan of Argentinos Juniors (the first team Maradona played for) gave Maradona’s family the option of holding his wake in Argentinos Jrs. stadium, or the Casa Rosada, Argentina’s Government House.

-Maradona’s ex-wife Claudia Villafane chose the Casa Rosada.
-Maradona’s coffin was draped with the Argentine flag, and three number 10 jerseys: Argentinos Juniors, Boca Juniors and the Argentine National Team.
+Maradona’s coffin was draped with the Argentine flag with three of his number 10 jerseys: Argentinos Juniors, Boca Juniors and the Argentine National Team.

 Tens of thousands of Argentine citizens came to the Plaza de Mayo in front of the Presidential Palace to pay their respects as the body of Maradona lay in state in the Government House’s rotunda.

-It was anticipated that a million fans would come to visit the coffin and say their goodbyes.
-Those who were not fans of Maradona (and there are quite a few of his countrymen who feel he was a poor representation of Argentina for the world) complained that the event was being allowed during a pandemic when children weren’t even allowed to attend school.
+Those who were not fans of Maradona (and there are quite a few of his countrymen who feel he was a poor representation of Argentina for the world) complained that the mass event was being allowed during a pandemic when children weren’t even allowed to attend school.

-Before all the Maradona mourners were able to make their way to the coffin, fans took over the inner courtyard of the Casa Rosada and there were skirmishes with police, who used tear gas.
+Before all the Maradona mourners were able to make their way to the coffin, fans took over the inner courtyard of the Casa Rosada.

 They held a private service the same day.